redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 Remember we set the `summary` prop to default to `false` if it doesn't exist, which is tested by the first test case.
 However, we don't have a test that checks what happens if `false` is set explictly.
 Feel free to add that now if you want Complete Coverage&trade;!

-## Building a Component with Storybook
+## Building a Component the Redwood Way

 What's our blog missing?
 Comments.
 Let's add a simple comment engine so people can leave their completely rational, well-reasoned comments on our blog posts.
 It's the Internet,